Differential system related to Krawtchouk polynomials: iterated regularisation and Painlev\'e equation: Iterated regularisation

 \section{Iterated regularisation}

 Now our main objective is to identify a sequence of birational transformations that simplifies the structure of the final chart systems~\eqref{systUV41original} and~\eqref{systuv424original}.
-To achieve this, we can apply the same regularisation procedure employed in section~\ref{regularisation}, which means locating the points of indeterminacy in systems~\eqref{systUV41original} and~\eqref{systuv424original}, and subsequently blow them up until obtaining a regular system on the corresponding exceptional divisors.
+To achieve this, we can apply the same regularisation procedure employed in Section~\ref{regularisation}, which means locating the points of indeterminacy in systems~\eqref{systUV41original} and~\eqref{systuv424original}, and subsequently blowing them up until we obtain a regular system on the corresponding exceptional divisors.
 Among all the points of indeterminacy of these systems, we will select some cascades of points which give rise to the final chart systems with simpler structure.
 We iterate the procedure until we obtain systems which have analogous structure to systems~\eqref{systUV11original},~\eqref{systUV21original},~\eqref{systUV31original},~\eqref{systuv54op1}.
+In Figure~\ref{diagramaIt2}, we graphically illustrate the steps of the iterated regularisation procedure.

-We begin analysing iterated regularisation for the final chart system~\eqref{systUV41original} coming from the point $P_4=\left(q=\frac{n}{N},\,P=0\right)$.
-For that purpose we consider system~\eqref{systUV41original} and apply the following birational transformation
+As we have commented previously, Figure~\ref{diagrama} shows a detailed scheme of the general regularisation process applied to the initial system~(\ref{original system2}).
+We begin with the iterated regularisation for the final chart system~\eqref{systUV41original} coming from the point $P_4=\left(q=\frac{n}{N},\,P=0\right)$.
+For that purpose we apply the following birational transformation

 The resulting final chart system which is regular on the exceptional divisor $v_{4,2}=0$ is given by

 where \\

 $R_1^{4,2}(u_{4,2},v_{4,2},t)=N u_{4,2} (-\alpha +2 n t+N^2-\alpha N+2 N t v_{4,2}+2 N+1)+t(n+N v_{4,2}){}^2+N^3 u_{4,2}^3+N^2 u_{4,2}^2 (-\alpha +2 N+t+2),$\\